James Prigoff: Early life

 Prigoff was born in Queens, New York City and grew up in New Rochelle, New York.
-He graduated high school in 1944 at age 16.
-He was an Honorable Mention Westinghouse Science Talent Search Winner and was accepted at Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
+He graduated from high school in 1944 at age 16.
+He was an Honorable Mention Westinghouse Science Talent Search winner, and was accepted at Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
 He was an honor student all eight terms and an outstanding athlete in track and field.
 He received a "STRAIGHT T", the school's highest athletic award.

-Graduating MIT in 1947, Prigoff moved into the business world and also took up squash, achieving many National rankings.
+Graduating MIT in 1947, Prigoff moved into the business world and also took up squash, achieving many national rankings.
 He was National Champion of Squash Tennis seven times in the 1960s.
 Prigoff was elected to the Explorers Club in New York City in 1967.
-In 1975 his name was included in a listing of 250 outstanding graduates of M.I.T.
-In the late 1970s, he worked with Mark Rogovin and Marjorie Benton, founders of the Peace Museum in Chicago and was an original Board Member for many years.
+In 1975, his name was included in a listing of 250 outstanding graduates of MIT.

+In the late 1970s, he worked with Mark Rogovin and Marjorie Benton, founders of the Peace Museum in Chicago, and was an original board member for many years.

 Corporate career

-In 1947 Prigoff was employed in the factories of Shawmut Inc. in Stoughton, Massachusetts.
-He moved into sales in New York City, and later become President of his division, which was sold to Genesco.
-He was employed by Genesco for two years before being recruited as Executive Vice-President of Rosenau Bros. in Philadelphia.
-In 1970, he was recruited to be President of the Sportco Division of US Industries, and in 1975, he was recruited to become Senior Vice President of the Sara Lee Corporation in Chicago.
+In 1947, Prigoff was employed in the factories of Shawmut Inc. in Stoughton, Massachusetts.
+He moved into sales in New York City, and later become president of his division, which was sold to Genesco.
+He was employed by Genesco for two years before being recruited as executive vice-president of Rosenau Bros. in Philadelphia.
+In 1970, he was recruited to be president of the Sportco Division of US Industries, and in 1975, he was recruited to become senior vice president of the Sara Lee Corporation in Chicago.
 At both USI and Sara Lee, his challenge was to restore profitability to companies purchased by conglomerates that had little experience in the businesses they had purchased.
-After five successful years with Sara Lee, Prigoff was recruited to join Levi Strauss in San Francisco as President of one of their divisions.
-The task was the same: To bring profitability and stability to a division that had grown too fast.
+After five years with Sara Lee, Prigoff was recruited to join Levi Strauss in San Francisco as president of one of their divisions.
+The task was the same: to bring profitability and stability to a division that had grown too fast.
 After three years with Levi's, Prigoff retired in 1984 at the age of 57.